 While many traditional houses have been lost, the village remains adorned with charming hedges that contribute to the picturesque green landscape of Phuoc Tich Ceramic Village.
 Explore this living testament to Vietnam’s ceramic heritage and be captivated by the village’s unique architectural remnants and natural surroundings.

-Across the river, are the Phuoc Buu temple along with the ruins of a glow to the west, and family homes to the south and east.
-Following the war, the shrine has been relocated into the northeastern border of the village under the name of Mieu Doi Moi.
+On the opposite side of the river lies the Phuoc Buu temple and the remains of a pagoda to the west, while family homes stretch across the south and east.
+After the war, the shrine was relocated to the northeastern edge of the village and renamed Mieu Doi Moi.

 Phuoc Tich ancient village which remain most of traditional values of garden houses and typical villages in Hue as well as in Vietnam.
 It is a second after Duong Lam village in Hanoi.
 Make a round trip to the village will have chance to see and discover many architectures.

 It is worth a visit Phuoc Tich Ceramic Village

 - Cay Thi Temple is about 700 years old.
 The temple retains harmonizing aspects of Vietnamese and Cham architecture, with linga and yoni relics.